 How to Encourage a Great Relationship

-Our school has grown from 35 students to nearly 1000 in about 15 years.
+Our school has grown from 35 students to nearly 1,000 in about fifteen years.
 While fast growth is a blessing, it can also tax the church-school relationship.
 Here are some of the practical things we’ve learned to keep our church-school relations healthy.

 100% multi-use facilities: By design, every inch of our 150,000 square feet is available to both the church and school.
 The school gains access to the main auditorium, which is larger and better equipped than at any other school in the area.
 The church gains access to school classrooms and meeting venues it simply wouldn’t have otherwise.
 All facilities are designed and equipped with maximum flexibility of use so that everyone can use them.
 Intentionally designing in A LOT of storage space enables rooms to be multi-use.